nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-mobile/nuxeo-mobile-roadmap.md

 ---
-title: "Nuxeo Mobile Roadmap"
+title: Nuxeo Mobile Roadmap
 description: See what evolutions and improvements are planned on Nuxeo Mobile
 review:
     comment: ''
     date: '2017-06-16'
     status: ok
-details:
+details: null
 labels:
     - mobile-roadmap
     - roadmap
+    - content-review-lts2017
 toc: true

 ---

 Below is the list of evolutions and improvements planned for the Nuxeo Mobile applications.